nheyn/isomorphic-dispatcher/README.md

 ### Plans
 * Only call subscribers when the state of the Store that was subscribed to has mutated
-* Abstract out Express middleware (will be called express-isomorphic-dispatcher) from another project
 * Create flow type definitions for public API
 * Get documentation from code